chocolatey/docs/input/en-us/central-management/setup/website.md

 >
 > Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.

-### Where is the management website installed?
+### Where is the Chocolatey Central Management Website installed?

 The default installation folder for `chocolatey-management-web` is at `c:\tools\chocolatey-management-web`.
 However, this is configurable based on `$env:ChocolateyToolsLocation`.
 We would not suggest changing that value once you have installed anything that makes use of it as permissions and other things will be pointing to that set of folders.

 ## Common Errors and Resolutions

-### Central Management Website fails to start, showing "An error occurred while starting the application."
+### Chocolatey Central Management Website fails to start, showing "An error occurred while starting the application."

-You may also see the following entry in the CCM website log file:
+You may also see the following entry in the Chocolatey Central Management website log file:

 ```log
 System.ArgumentNullException: Value cannot be null.
 (Parameter 'str')